jacksmedia/guide1/docs/bonus/impermanent-loss.md

 > Notice how the DEX is mocking me with a rando text snippet for going "Full Newton".
 Whatever, mochiswap, I'm secure in my madcap financieering. 😤

 Once the swap is complete, I can confirm that MetaMask only shows a balance of JEWEL, and no more hMOCHI.
-Huzzah!
-Now the JEWEL can grow big and strong, unfettered by meme token weeds.

 ![Impermanent Loss Step 2 - confirm ](../../static/img/ilc.png)